InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 Perhaps the most obvious tip on this list is to lower the thermostat and wear warmer clothes.
 After all, one of the main appeals of winter is cozying up with a warm drink under a fluffy blanket.
 Now, we aren’t suggesting you keep the temperature so low that you’ll need to wear a hat and mittens indoors.
 The best course of action is to set the temperature to about two degrees cooler than you actually want it.
 Remember that bodies naturally heat up when moving.

-Invest in a Space Heater
+Consider a Space Heater

 Sometimes, there’s one particular spot in a room that has an unstoppable chill.
 Maybe it’s the area underneath a desk or table or a corner in a less-used side of the room.
 For these cold spots, it’s useful to bring in a space heater.
 This will warm up the area without cranking up the thermostat and heating the rest of the house.
 Just be sure to turn off or unplug the heater when not in use to save on the electricity bill as well.